-Memorial to remember and honor the victims of the terrorist attacks of Feb 26, 1993 and September 11, 2001 to be located in the World Trade Center Site in New York City.
+Memorial to remember and honor the victims of the terrorist attacks of Feb 26, 1993 and September 11, 2001.

 Strawn + Sierralta was named as 1 of 8 finalists from 5,201 entries in the largest architecture and design competition ever held.
 "Dual Memory" has been featured in exhibitions at the World Financial Center, the Graham Foundation and the Chicago Architecture Foundation.
 It has been widely published, including in the National Geographic's "A Place of Remembrance", Wall Street Journal, Newsweek, USA Today, The New York Times, Chicago Tribune, Life, Architectural Record and Metropolis.